CS2103JAN2017-T09-B2/addressbook-level4/docs/DeveloperGuide.md

 * `Logic` uses the `Parser` class to parse the user command.
 * This results in a `Command` object which is executed by the `LogicManager`.
-* The command execution can affect the `Model` (e.g. adding a person) and/or raise events.
+* The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
 * The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
 ```